Non-interactive XOR quantum oblivious transfer: optimal protocols and their experimental implementations: Experiment

 There were several sources of experimental errors.
 The most significant of them was the unequal fiber-coupling efficiencies at the output of the interferometric network, spanning from 0.75 to 0.85.
 Furthermore, the efficiencies of the used single-photon detectors were also unequal.
 The largest relative difference was 0.12.
 We compensated for these inequalities using detection electronics.
 The inaccurate retardance of half-wave plates causes the discrepancy between the expected and actual coupling ratio for a given angular position.
 We tried to compensate for this imperfection by slight modifications of the angular positions.
 Also, we used wave plates to exchange the polarization modes.
 The imperfect retardance limits the ability to turn the horizontal into vertical polarization.
 It consequently causes undesired losses and residual coupling in our experiments.
 Furthermore, the slight variation in the length of the beam displacers causes imperfect overlap of optical beams, reducing the interferometric visibility.
 The worst visibility we observed was 0.85.
 Fortunately, coupling the beams into single-mode optical fibers serves as spatial filtering and restores interferometric visibility.
 The worst observed visibility of fiber-coupled signal was 0.99.
 We also observed that different optical paths suffered from slightly unequal optical losses (the largest difference was 0.02), but we did not directly compensate for this imperfection.

 The counts $C_{ij}$ were accumulated during 10-second measurements for each input state.
 Relative frequencies were calculated as $f_{ij}=\frac{C_{ij}}{\sum_{j} C_{ij}}$, where $i$ is indexing input states and $j$ is indexing measurement results.
 Shown errors of relative frequencies were determined using the standard law of error propagation under the assumption that the detection events obey the Poissonian distribution and thus the standard deviations of $C_{ij}$ can be estimated as $\sqrt{C_{ij}}$.
+The key part of the experiment is a stable optical realization of the required POVM measurements.